 Embrace the Western Shirt in New Ways

 While we’ve touched on the importance of the Western shirt, it’s worth noting how you can style it differently.
-Consider pairing your western shirt with modern pieces like slim-fit jeans or chino pants.
+Consider pairing your Western shirt with modern pieces like slim-fit jeans or chino pants.
 It will create an exciting blend of fashionable and distinctly cowboy styles.

 Reinvent Denim

-While jeans are a staple in the cowboy wardrobe, don’t be afraid to play around with different styles.
-Try out jeans with embroidery or those with a more relaxed fit to bring something new to your cowboy-inspired ensemble.
-Always balance these with a more clear top to avoid overpowering your look.
+While jeans are a staple in the cowboy wardrobe, don’t be afraid to experiment with different styles.
+Try out jeans with embroidery or those with a more relaxed fit to add something new to your cowboy-inspired ensemble.

 Boots Beyond the Cowboy Look